 In the nation’s top 28 housing markets, Denver ranks as the least affordable for teachers, according to a Redfin report.
-But not mentioned in the report are the different programs and grants available for teachers.
+But not mentioned in the report are the different homes for teachers programs and grants available for those who qualify.
 If you’re a local teacher — or one relocating to the Denver area and are looking to buy home — there’s light at the end of the tunnel.

 Perfect for teachers in or moving to Colorado: the Colorado Housing and Financing Authority (CHFA) provides a loan program for Coloradan first-time home buyers offering down payment assistance, affordable rates, closing cost support, and more.
 And, within the CHFA loan, there are a variety of programs that appeal to different borrowers and financial situations.
 Make sure to speak with a CHFA mortgage consultant to check on eligibility requirements for each individual program to see which one fits your needs.

-At American Financing, our mortgage consultants can help teachers find the right loan and home buying assistance programs that fit their financial needs.
+At American Financing, our team understands the ins and outs of teacher mortgage programs.
 We’re a family-owned, Colorado-based mortgage lender that’s been serving the community since 1999.
 We can use every loan in the industry: FHA, CHFA, VA, Conventional, just to name a few.
 Known for our excellent service, low rates, and fast closings — American Financing can put you on the surest path to homeownership.